Prairie View Cricket Complex

-The Prairie View Cricket Complex (PVCC) is a group of six cricket grounds located in the Waller County neighborhood of Houston, Texas, United States.
+The Prairie View Cricket Complex (PVCC) is a group of six cricket grounds located in the city of Prairie View, part of the Greater Houston area, in Waller County, Texas, United States.
 The facility is joint-owned by Tanweer Ahmed and Major League Cricket.

 History

-In January 2018, Houston developer David Wolff, along with Pakistani American businessman Tanweer Ahmed joint-purchased 86 acres of land in Prairie View, Texas to build a cricket complex.
+In January 2018, Houston developer David Wolff, along with Pakistani American businessman Tanweer Ahmed joint-purchased 86 acres of land in Prairie View, Texas, to build a cricket complex.
 Construction on the complex started by March 2018, in which two cricket grounds were scheduled to open by April 2018.
 They opened four more cricket grounds in September 2018 as part of its first phase.
 Upon opening, the complex hosted three cricket matches of the Houston Cricket League.
 By July of 2022, a total of 14 cricket grounds were opened at the venue.

 In May 2019, the United States national cricket team played its first match at this venue.
 By July of that same year, six cricket grounds had opened.
 Construction continued throughout September of that year, before ending and being ready for use in December 2019.
 For the first half of 2020, it would be used as a venue for the Houston Cricket League, before being used by the Houston Hurricanes as their home ground for the exhibition league of Minor League Cricket.